sagynbek/Text-to-Speech-Windows-Forms/README.md

 ### SSML
 Additionally it fully supports SSML (Speech Synthesis Markup Language, [Read docs](https://docs.microsoft.com/en-us/cortana/skills/speech-synthesis-markup-language))

 You can select text, and choose your SSML from right box.
-Example use cases: pause for certain period, increase/decrease volume, change reading rate and etc. Selection box does not include all possibilities.
+Example use cases: _pause_ for certain period, _increase/decrease volume_, change _reading rate_ and etc. Selection box does not support all features, but you can add them on your own.
 For more SSML options, please refer to [Docs](https://docs.microsoft.com/en-us/cortana/skills/speech-synthesis-markup-language)

-> Note: If text is has incorrect use of SSML, then it will not read at all.
+> Note: If text has incorrect use of SSML, then it may not read at all.

 ___
 ### Basic/Advaanced mode